kpe/bert-for-tf2/README.rst

 ---------

 - `BERT`_ - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+- `adapter-BERT`_ - adapter-BERT: Parameter-Efficient Transfer Learning for NLP
+- `ALBERT`_ - ALBERT: A Lite BERT for Self-Supervised Learning of Language Representations
 - `google-research/bert`_ - the original BERT implementation
 - `kpe/params-flow`_ - A Keras coding style for reducing `Keras`_ boilerplate code in custom layers by utilizing `kpe/py-params`_